 When you visit today, you find some of the greatest classical architecture of any English city in the heart of the city in Grainger Town quarter with Earl Grey (yes, he of the tea) sitting proud on the city centre monument and people shopping in the city that gave us the department store(!)…

-Along the river, you can find a mix of old and new with stunning bridges, views onto the old medieval castle (which gave the city its name) and impressive architecture such as Norman Foster’s Sage Gateshead, the renewed BALTIC Centre for Contemporary Arts and the fantastic, before-mentioned, seven bridges spanning the best Salmon river in England, the Tyne – check out our amazing walking tour taking you to all of the above!.
+Along the river, you can find a mix of old and new with stunning bridges, views onto the old medieval castle (which gave the city its name) and impressive architecture such as Norman Foster’s Sage Gateshead, the renewed BALTIC Centre for Contemporary Arts and the fantastic, before-mentioned, seven bridges spanning the best Salmon river in England, the Tyne – check out our amazing walking tour taking you to all of the above!
+In actual fact, we offer several tours that will enhance your stay – take a look at our new Newcastle True Crime Tour or Tyneside’s most shocking Stories in our walking tour section.

 Down by this great river also lies the small but beautiful Live Theatre.
 This was the place where Lee Hall’s Billy Elliott was born.
 His second masterpiece is the story of a group of miners who decided in 1934 to start an arts appreciation class.
 They invited a tutor to Ashington (a pit village near Newcastle), who was unable to understand their Geordie dialect and said they would have to paint their feelings for him to understand.